 How to Get to the Bunkers Barcelona By Metro

-Although other guides may tell you that the best metro station to approach the Bunkers Barcelona from is Guinardo / Hospital de Sant Pau, we actually think it’s far easier from Alfons X.
+Other guides say that the best metro station to approach the Bunkers Barcelona from is Guinardo / Hospital de Sant Pau.
+However, we actually think it’s far easier from Alfons X.

 Once you arrive at Alfons X take the Ronda del Guinardo exit.